ryanbrear/GoShoppingSwiftLibrary/README.md

 # GoShoppingSwift
 An iOS library written in Swift 4.2 as part of the interview process with Entersekt.
-The library provides API's to easily pull in city, mall, and shop info into an iOS app.
+The library provides an easy way to pull in city, mall, and shop info into an iOS app.

 ![Simulator Screen Shot - iPhone XR - 2019-04-20 at 07 44 43](https://user-images.githubusercontent.com/21098812/56454005-d42d9e80-634a-11e9-921a-0e9b2434d692.png)![Simulator Screen Shot - iPhone XR - 2019-04-20 at 07 44 47](https://user-images.githubusercontent.com/21098812/56454006-d42d9e80-634a-11e9-9cf6-7f961ef18ae4.png)